JakeKuoZ/JakeKuoZ/README.md

 :books: I’m currently a freelancer.:/

-:file_folder: I'm computer science student graduate 2023!
+:file_folder: Graduate student 2023! :)

 :cyclone: Currently studying unity and unreal.
 Also foucsing on deep learning.